Sandhyavandanam: Gāyatrī Prasthānam

+Essence: "Born on the highest peak, on the earth's mountain summit, permitted by the Brāhmins, O goddess, depart happily."

+"O boon-giving Mother of the Vedas, praised by me, dwelling in the air, born from the twice-born (Brāhmins), grant me long life on earth, wealth, and Brahmic radiance, and after bestowing these, proceed to the world of Brahman."

 Nārāyaṇābhivandanam

-Lord Nārayaṇa is hailed by chanting relevant mantra.
+Lord Nārayaṇa is hailed by chanting a relevant mantra:

 Bhūmyākāśa ābhivandanam

-The Sky (Dyaus Pitṛ) and the Earth (Pṛthivī) are offered salutations by considering them as parents by Sāṣṭāṅga Namaskāra with relevant Vedic mantras from Taittiriya Brahamana.
+The Sky (Dyaus Pitṛ) and the Earth (Pṛthivī) are offered salutations, considering them as parents, through Sāṣṭāṅga Namaskāra, accompanied by relevant Vedic mantras from the Taittiriya Brahmana.

 Iśvara Prārthanā

 Lord Vāsudeva (i.e. Krishna) is hailed by chanting relevant mantras.

 Abhivādanam

-It is formal salutation by reciting one's Gotra and Pravara.
-It is also an expression of gratitude to the teachers (Rishis) for transmitting divine wisdom to the next generation.
-It is customary to mention the name, gotra, pravara, adhered dharmasutra (of Kalpa) and the Veda followed along with its śakha (recension).
+It is a formal salutation by reciting one's Gotra and Pravara.
+This also serves as an expression of gratitude to the teachers (Rishis) for transmitting divine wisdom to the next generation.
+It is customary to mention one's name, gotra, pravara, adhered Dharmasutra (of Kalpa), and the Veda followed along with its śakha (recension).